crashey-glitch/voidots/README.md

 ```
 To configure skippy, I generated my [skippy-xd.rc](.config/skippy-xd/skippy-xd.rc), specifying my background picture and enabling the expose for all desktops with the line showAllDesktops=true.

-To autostart the daemon for each session  skippy-xd daemon.desktop
+I created the autostart for the daemon for each session: [skippy-xd autostart](.config/autostart/skippy-xd daemon.desktop)

-Binded alt+\ (the key above tab in italian keyboard) to expose mode, command: skippy-xd --expose
+To use it, I binded alt+\ (the key above tab in italian keyboard) to expose mode and super+\ to paging mode in my [xbindkeysrc](.xbindkeysrc)

 [back](#table-of-contents)